w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Using WAI-ARIA
 {:.ap}

-Use the `aria-current="page"` attribute to indicate the current menu item and its type.
-This is particularly useful for application menus and ordered menus, such as instructional steps.
+Use the `aria-current="page"` attribute to indicate the current page in the menu.
+This is particularly useful when the menu item is supposed to stay a link, or when the HTML cannot be changed to remove the anchor.

-In the following example WAI-ARIA is used to indicate the current menu item:
+In the following example the link in the navigation points to the main content of the page.

 {::nomarkdown}
 <%= code_start('','HTML') %>